This is the top of this pageSite menu here

 Published on March 20, 1995 Field: Ancient Tokyo designated tangible cultural property (Designated name: Wooden statue of Amida Nyorai and his flanking attendants, designated on January 31, 1963)

-Issued on March 20, 1995 Field: Early Modern Tokyo designated tangible cultural property
+Published on March 20, 1995 Category: Early modern period Tokyo designated tangible cultural property (designated name: Wooden Seated Statue of King Enma, designated on January 31, 1963)

-Issued on March 20, 1995 Category: Early modern period Inagi City designated tangible cultural property (designated December 24, 1986)
+Published on March 20, 1995 Field: Early modern times Inagi City designated tangible cultural property (designated on December 24, 1986)

 It is said that Yamamoto Gon Ritsushi Hironobu founded it in the 6th year of Oan (1373) in the early Muromachi period.